Skip to main content

 Regenerative Therapies

-While not a totally new concept, advancements in regenerative sciences have produced new treatments for those suffering from issues due to degenerated tissues.
+While not a new concept, advancements in regenerative sciences have produced new treatments for those suffering from issues due to degenerated tissues.
 Most clinics offering these treatments typically use two means to achieve their effects – platelet-rich plasma (PRP) or cell-based therapies.

 PRP Therapy